MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/windows-autopilot-registration.md

 >
 > For more information about other known issues and review solutions, see [Windows Autopilot known issues](/mem/autopilot/known-issues) and [Troubleshoot Autopilot device import and enrollment](/mem/autopilot/troubleshoot-device-enrollment).

-## Steps to register devices using the Windows Autopilot self-deploying mode profile
+## Steps to register devices in the Microsoft Endpoint Manager-Intune portal

-If you're registering devices yourself, you must import new devices into the Windows Autopilot Devices blade.
+When registering devices yourself, you must import new devices into the Windows Autopilot Devices blade.

 **To import new devices into the Windows Autopilot Devices blade:**